Alexander Stewart, 4th High Steward of Scotland

 Alexander Stewart (c.
-1220 – 1282), known as Alexander of Dundonald, was a Scottish magnate who in 1241 succeeded his father as hereditary High Steward of Scotland.
+1210 – 1282), known as Alexander of Dundonald, was a Scottish magnate who in 1241 succeeded his father as hereditary High Steward of Scotland.

 Origins

 He was the son of Walter Stewart, 3rd High Steward of Scotland.

 Career

-He apparently fought on the Seventh Crusade under King Louis IX of France, during which his younger brother John was killed at Damietta in Egypt in 1249.
+He fought on the Seventh Crusade under King Louis IX of France, during which his younger brother John was killed at Damietta in Egypt in 1249.
 He also seems to have made a pilgrimage to Santiago de Compostela in Spain and in honour of the saint baptised his eldest surviving son James, a name rare before then in Scotland.
 In 1255 he appears as one of the Regents of Scotland during the minority of King Alexander III.
-He seems to have commanded the right wing of the armed force which, at Largs in October 1263, successfully defended Scotland against attempted invasion by King Haakon IV of Norway.
-It appears to have been in his time that the Stewarts acquired the lordship of the Cowal peninsula, with their castle at Dunoon.
+He commanded the Scottish army at Largs in October 1263, successfully defending Scotland against attempted invasion by King Haakon IV of Norway.
+It appears to have been in his time that the Stewarts acquired the lordship of the Cowal Peninsula, with their castle at Dunoon.
 He is recorded as playing a prominent part in affairs during the reign of Alexander, being referred to as senescallus Scotie (steward of Scotland) instead of the older dapifer regis Scotie (steward of the king of Scotland), so indicating that he held a major office of state that was significant nationally rather than just being a courtier in the royal household.

 He died in 1282, and was succeeded by his son James.